 “…and I guess we’re doing fine, but I’m scared of something more that is on the line.”

-For the Buckeyes, it’s now four straight years of at least having a share of the Big Ten Championship, and this season would make it five.
+For the Buckeyes, it’s now four straight years of at least having a share of the Big Ten Championship.
+This season would make it five.
 There are significant losses at positions such as linebacker and wide receiver, but Ohio State has significant talent waiting in the wings, and a gifted player under center in Terrelle Pryor.
-If one were to talk to Jim Tressel, he would state to take it “one game at a time”, but after some recent BCS struggles, everyone knows that there’s “something more that is on the line”.
+If one were to talk to Jim Tressel, he would state to take it “one game at a time”.
+Yet, after some recent BCS struggles, everyone knows that there’s “something more that is on the line”.

 Top Returnee: QB Terrelle Pryor (1,942 total yards, 18 total TD’s, 4 INT’s in 2008)